Experienced Fort Lauderdale Injury Lawyers Navigating PIP Insurance Disputes on Behalf of Clients

 The State of Florida, when it comes to automobile insurance, is what is known as a “no-fault” state.
 The phrase “no-fault” is used to illustrate the point that Personal Injury Protection Insurance (“PIP”), which is required by law in Florida for all drivers, provides insurance coverage for medical benefits regardless of who was at fault in the accident.

-Example: A man is driving alone in his car in Miami on I-95 when he is hit by a speeding car, causing an accident.
+Example: A man is driving alone in his car in Fort Lauderdale on I-95 when he is hit by a speeding car, causing an accident.
 The driver who was at fault either drives away in a hit and run, or stays at the scene but has no insurance.

 How does the victim of the accident get treated for his injuries in Florida if the at-fault driver either has no insurance or not enough insurance or isn’t known?